thin-edge/tedge-management-ui/README.md

 Alternatively, you can download the certificate locally and upload it manually to your cloud tenant.

 ![Setup](resource/05-Setup.png)
 A detailed description how to import your certificate can de found is [Cumulocity Administration Documentation](https://Cumulocity.com/guides/users-guide/device-management/#managing-trusted-certificates) to your Cumulocity cloud tenant.\
 Download the certificate.\

 ## Start system services
 When the certificate is uploaded you can start the system services by pressing `Start edge`.
 If everything went well the completion of the startup is acknowledged.

 ![Setup](resource/01-Control.png)

-The system services are started and the thin-edge.io is registered in the Cumulocity cloud tenant.
-The following screenshot shows the digital twin.
+The edge processes are started and the thin-edge.io is registered in the cloud tenant

 ![Setup](resource/01-Cloud.png)